The Pentagon War

 Four . . . three . . . two . . . one . . .

-There was a flash of blue-white light from that point in space, and Monidas knew the light from this flash would have extended far past the visible, deep into the ultraviolet.
+There was a flash of blue-white light from that point in space.
+Or at least, the visible portion of this flash looked blue-white; Monidas knew it extended far out into the ultraviolet.
 Yes!
 It marked the hyper bomb's lens consuming itself, as a tiny fraction of the gamma rays it produced fried the cabling.
 And . . . odd, there was a second flash near the bomb at the same time, probably less than a kilometer away from where the lens had been.
-The picture on the monitor flickered for a split instant and now showed only a blank blue field with the words "No signal."
+He turned his attention back to the monitor; but instead of the expected view down a new hyper hole, the picture flickered for a split-instant and now showed only a blank blue field with the words "No signal."
 Had the lens's ignition flash been enough to overwhelm Josh's camera?

 "Josh!"
 Tricia yelled into her mike.
 "Josh, are you there?
 What do you see?"